Empiria/llm-prompts/commands/prepare-jj-changes.md

 5. Plan sequence of `jj new`, `jj describe`, and `jj edit` commands
 6. Draft change messages following the commit message standards
 7. Show the complete sequence of jj commands to run (without executing them)
+8. Ask user for confirmation to proceed with the planned changes
+9. If confirmed, execute the command sequence to create the atomic changes

 ## JJ Edit Workflow Commands